qaul/qaul.net/docs/qaul/glossary.md

 ## User-Discovery

-In order to find other devices in the network, qaul.net uses user-discovery methods.
+In order to find other devices in the network, qaul uses user-discovery methods.
 In local-area-networks, this user-discovery is done via the mDNS service.